Dante's Cove: Season 1 (2005)

-Ambrosius quickly becomes obsessed with Kevin, using his Tresum powers to seduce him.
-Grace, still jealous and angry over Ambrosius's betrayal, murders Kevin in the hospital.
-Enraged, Ambrosius attacks Grace and imprisons and ages her as she did him.

-Through some unknown means, Kevin is restored to life by a kiss from Ambrosius.
-However, Grace's act breaks the spell that Kevin had been under, leaving him without any memory of Ambrosius.
-Van, using a spell from a Book of Tresum she's found, is able to reverse this curse and free Kevin to again be with Toby.

-Also drawn into Ambrosius's influence is Cory, who also lives at the hotel.
-Cory develops a Renfield-like fixation on Ambrosius.
-After Cory tries and fails to break up the couple by lying about their infidelities, the season ends with Ambrosius, deeply obsessed with Kevin, and Cory seemingly murdering Toby and dumping his body in the ocean.

 Season 2 (2006)

 Season 2 sees the introduction of several new residents of Dante's Cove, including Kai, an amoral "fixer" who can get anything (and anyone) he wants; Marco, owner of the hot new club H2Eau; Michelle, Van's girlfriend; Brit, a bartender and scuba instructor; Colin, the owner and operator of a private sex club; and Diana, who has a mysterious connection to Ambrosius and Grace.
 Jon Fleming took over the role of Adam from Stephen Amell.
 One of Amell's scenes from the first season was re-shot with Fleming for use in the recap of season one to establish him in the role.